Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 Additional contraindication for the use of A-METHAPRED™ sterile powder preserved with benzyl alcohol:

 Reconstituted A-METHAPRED™ contains benzyl alcohol, which is potentially toxic when administered locally to neural tissue.
 Exposure to excessive amounts of benzyl alcohol has been associated with toxicity (hypotension, metabolic acidosis), particularly in neonates, and an increased incidence of kernicterus, particularly in small preterm infants.
 There have been rare reports of deaths, primarily in preterm infants, associated with exposure to excessive amounts of benzyl alcohol.
 The amount of benzyl alcohol from medications is usually considered negligible compared to that received in flush solutions containing benzyl alcohol.
 Administration of high dosages of medications containing this preservative must take into account the total amount of benzyl alcohol administered.
 The amount of benzyl alcohol at which toxicity may occur is not known.
-If the patient requires more than the recommended dosages or other medications containing this preservative, the practitioner must consider the daily metabolic load of benzyl alcohol from these combined sources (see WARNINGS and PRECAUTIONS: Pediatric Use).
+If the patient requires more than the recommended dosages or other medications containing this preservative, the practitioner must consider the daily metabolic load of benzyl alcohol from these combined sources (see PRECAUTIONS, Pediatric Use).

 Injection of methylprednisolone may result in dermal and/or subdermal changes forming depressions in the skin at the injection site.
 In order to minimize the incidence of dermal and subdermal atrophy, care must be exercised not to exceed recommended doses in injections.
 Injection into the deltoid muscle should be avoided because of a high incidence of subcutaneous atrophy.